HaliteChallenge/Halite-II/website/learn-programming-challenge/basic-game-rules/game-rules-deep-dive.md

 * A weapon, with a reach of 5 units in all directions, dealing 64 damage/turn.

 ### Movement
 A thrust command will set a direction and a velocity for a ship by specifying an angle in degrees (integers) and a velocity (integer ranging 0 to 7).
-Ships must be given a thrust command every turn to continue to move (stateless).
+Ships must be given a thrust command every turn to continue to move (stateless, no inertia).

-Beyond basic thrust, the API provides some additional helper methods for pathfinding.
+Beyond basic thrust, the APIs available in the starting packages provide some additional helper methods for pathfinding.
 1. obstacles_between: determines whether there are obstacles between two designated entities (ships/planets/positions).
 2. nearby_entities_by_distance: a list of entities on the map with their distance to source object
 3. calculate_distance_between: given two entities, calculate distance between them